kidlj/awei/_wiki/wills.md

 ### 2025.08.21

-Focus to think, do to focus.
+Focus to think, start to focus.

 ### 2025.08.13